 Do you plan on working with any other bands in the future?

 Unfortunately I can’t say yet, because we don’t do the press release until November, but my next film is with a massive band, worldwide huge band.
 They’ve wanted to work with me for a while, and I’ve wanted to work with them for a while.
 The joke between us has been “always the bridesmaid, never the bride,” well now there is the bride.
 It will be in the national press before Christmas, it’s not too long away.
 We’ll be making an announcement fairly quickly once we get today out the way, then we can get concentrated on getting legal stuff tied up, then we’re done.

-Watch an exclusive clip from Hello Quo here:
+Watch the trailer for Hello Quo here: